gogorichie/esphome_esp32_s3_matrix/README.md

 # ESP32 S3 Matrix 8x8 64 LED Configuration

-This repository contains an ESPHome configuration for an ESP32-S3-based 8x8 LED matrix with 64 LEDs.
+This repository contains an ESPHome configuration for an ESP32-S3-based with 8x8 Onboard 8×8 RGB LED Matrix.
 The configuration uses the WS2812B LED chipset and supports various addressable light effects.
 This setup is ideal for creating colorful light displays, animations, and more, controlled over Wi-Fi.

 ## Features